rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 ### Linting, formatting, and type checking

-[Ruff] is used to lint and format the code, while [mypy] is used for type checking.
-Run them
+[Ruff] is used for linting and formatting, while [mypy] is used for type checking.
+You can run both with:
-with:

 ```sh
 make lint